1. Executive Summary

 - details about an individual’s address or contact details;

-- data related to the delivery a service by the SBCI;
+- data related to the delivery of a service by the SBCI;

 - any other information that is specific to that individual.

 “Special Categories of Personal Data” are types of Personal Data that reveal any of the following information relating to an individual: racial or ethnic origin, political opinions, religious or philosophical beliefs, or trade union membership.
-Special Categories of Personal Data also include the Processing of genetic data, biometric data (for example, fingerprints or facial images), health data, data concerning sex life or sexual orientation and any Personal Data relating to criminal convictions or offences.
+Special Categories of Personal Data also include the Processing of genetic data, biometric data for the purposes of uniquely identifying an individual (for example, fingerprints), health data and data concerning sex life or sexual orientation.
+Personal Data relating to criminal convictions or offences are also considered sensitive and specific restrictions apply to the processing of such data.